nvyas1-git/nvyas1-git/README.md

-- 👋 Hi, I’m @nvyas1-git
+- 👋 Hi, I’m @nvyas1-git, Nishit.
+I am Data Science Graduate student at University of Maryland, Baltimore County.
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science specially into the Machine Learning.
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me nvyas1@umbc.edu